 Kale Greek Salad

-Kale Greek Salad has kale, spinach, tomatoes, cucumbers, olives, and Feta-lemon vinaigrette giving this salad plenty of Greek flavors!
+Kale Greek Salad has kale, spinach, tomatoes, cucumbers, olives, and a Feta-lemon vinaigrette giving this salad plenty of Greek flavors!
+And everyone who enjoys greens and likes Greek Salad will enjoy this combination.

 It’s not hard to tell how much I love the Greek Salad flavor combination of tomatoes, cucumbers, onions, olives, and Feta, and recipe ideas with those ingredients are always popping into my head.
 This Kale Greek Salad was inspired by my love of those traditional Greek ingredients combined with the need to use up two big containers of baby kale and spinach that somehow ended up in the fridge at the same time.